FarronF/limerick-council-meetings/meetings/2019/11/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 9th October 2019.md

 Meeting if these are available.
 The Members also complimented staff on the work carried

-out to date on the project.---
+out to date on the project.
+---
 6

 9.